UK Central Heating Cost: Quotations and estimates

 Radiators

-You can check whether a plumber is registered to do gas work at Corgi (see the blue box on the right hand side of the screen).
+You can check whether a plumber is registered to do gas work at Gas Safe (see the yellow box on the right hand side of the screen).

 It is important to shop around for quotations for central heating and especially, for some reason, boiler installs.
 The price quoted can vary hugely and it isn't always down to paying for the best people.